official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 117. In their meeting, Mr Blair told Mr Annan that WMD were “the key” for the next phase of the response to terrorism, “particularly acquisition by states that were not

-37 Telegram 32 FCO London to Cairo, 22 February 2002, ‘Iraq’.
+[^37]: Telegram 32 FCO London to Cairo, 22 February 2002, ‘Iraq’.
-38 Letter McDonald to Tatham, 21 February 2002, ‘Kofi Annan’s Call on the Prime Minister, Monday 25 February’.
+[^38]: Letter McDonald to Tatham, 21 February 2002, ‘Kofi Annan’s Call on the Prime Minister,

 407

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawforddemocratic, stable or progressive”, and “no final decisions had been taken on Iraq”:
+democratic, stable or progressive”, and “no final decisions had been taken on Iraq”:
-“He had been hoping there would be a new UN resolution and inspectors back in.”39
+“He had been hoping there would be a new UN resolution and inspectors back in.”[^39]

 118. In response to comments about the evidence of Iraqi activity, Mr Blair said the UK was “giving thought to how to produce the necessary evidence”.
 Nothing would “happen